This is a tutorial for the Nervo board assembly.

 The Nervo board for the Arduino Uno is almost the same but you need to cut the Nervo board on the blue section line.

-Beware, We have recently discovered a problem with the first batch of boards.
+Beware, The very first batch of boards (18 boards in total produced and sold before 17/02/2015)are concerned.
 Please read carefully bellow what Marten says.
 The arm connector is sometimes causing shortcut, depending on how it is welded.

-“The PCB causing issue has a white Silkscreen Text “CE MdG-RC”
+“The PCB causing issue had a white Silkscreen Text “CE MdG-RC”

 Just in case, to avoid possible shortcut, you have to de-solder two Male pins from the Male-Connector or not weld them at all”.